sta-212-f19/website/content/policies.md

 The lab with the lowest score for each student will be dropped.

+#### Unannounced Quizzes

+Classes will periodically end with an unannounced quiz on the topics previously covered.
+These will be short (~10 minute) quizzes designed to ensure that you are doing the reading / following the material covered.

+Quizzes cannot be made up.
+It is expected that you may miss a quiz due to missing class a time or two; to account for this, two quizzes for each student will be dropped.

 #### Pyramid Exams

 There will be two midterm exams.
 They will both consist of 3 stages.